 David B. Samadi, M.D

-Vice Chairman, Department of Urology and Chief of Robotics and Minimally Invasive Surgery at The Mount Sinai Medical Center in New York City.
+Chairman of Urology, and Chief of Robotic Surgery at Lenox Hill Hospital in New York City.

 A. Tuya, Peru